teokem/project-work-2020-danielsarabi/README.md

     conda list
     ```

 7. Check also what environments you have.
-You should see jupyter_project in this list
+You should see daniel_project in this list

     ```.py
     conda env list